Rewbert/not-tasty/README.md

   r3 <- sweep 0 $ quickC3eck p3
 ```

 and then specify the group on the command line as a ghc option: `cabal run --ghc-options=-DGROUP=[0,1] executable`.
+You can also leave out the `#else` branch of the preprocessor macro, in which case an error will be thrown if you forget to specify the groups on the command line.